LeftistTachyon/KanColle-English-Patch-KCCP/README.md

 (No bans) as the API is never touched.

 To be used with POI, KCCache Proxy & KC3 KaiNi (Whenb released)

+To use:
+Download hte master and set the KCS2 folder inside your Kancolle folder inside of the 3rd Party Cache folder